HC010741-Kim/tenPracties_MATH3013/exercise3/README.txt

-Wrote a move assignment operator.
+Ad a move assignment operator to exercise2.
 After used the move assignment operator, it will show "Used move assignment operator".